40 of my Favourite Genealogy Indexes / Sources

 - Police Watchhouse records (people arrested and victims of crime).
 Offences range from serious to minor, including 'being a neglected child'.
 This page explains the genealogical value of the records, with links to lists of names for various districts.

 - Prison Records.
 Many people were imprisoned for minor offences such as having no lawful visible means of support.
 There are different types of prison records, and many are indexed.
-They include records for North Queensland, St. Helena (Queensland), New South Wales, Victoria and Ireland.
+They include records for North Queensland, St. Helena (Queensland), Victoria and Ireland.
+Some New South Wales prison records are on Ancestry.

 - Records that name the father of an illegitimate child.
 If his name is not on the birth certificate, there are other places to look.
 I've indexed sixeen record series (dates range from 1858 to 1950) and indexing is on-going.